 Remember what it was like to be a new faculty member?
 Did you feel as though you’d been dumped into a black hole of preparation, policy, and practices that you had little clue about?
 Did you find someone to help you or did you wish you had?

 Every new full-time faculty member and every experienced faculty member trying something new at Hawkeye deserves to have a strong support system.
 Mentors are coordinated and trained through the Brobst Center for Teaching and Learning Services.
-Currently we have mentoring for distance learning, online, new, and adjunct instructors.
+Currently we have mentoring for new full-time instructors.

 Mentoring is experienced teachers helping new teachers.
-It can be done in groups as it is with our faculty in distance learning, or provided one-on-one as it is with our new faculty members.
+It is provided one-on-one with our new faculty members.

 The goal of mentoring is to provide instructional coaching, support, and resources that will help new full-time faculty to:

 - articulate their teaching philosophy

 - use their strengths to be the best teacher they can be

 - plan, implement, reflect, and improve on their teaching practices